FastTrackStudios/inferno/README.md

 # Quick start
 1. [Install Rust](https://rustup.rs/)
 2. If using a firewall, open UDP ports: 4455, 8700, 4400, 8800 (or others if [`INFERNO_ALT_PORT`](#environment-variables) is specified), 5353.
-Also, allow incoming UDP traffic from possible transmitters (port numbers are allocated by the OS so we can't be specific here)
+Also, allow incoming UDP traffic from possible transmitters (port numbers are allocated by the OS so can't be known beforehand)
 3. <s>If wanting to use anything other than Inferno2pipe,</s> clock synchronization daemon is needed.
 Inferno is compatible with modified [Statime](https://github.com/pendulum-project/statime):
    * currently, Statime is always needed, even for just capturing audio, but it is not by design and will be fixed
    * `git clone -b inferno-dev https://github.com/teodly/statime`